 - Have a parent serving in the armed forces;

 - Are currently entitled to free school meals

 - Have been entitled to free school meals within the last 6 years;

 - Are ‘looked after’

 To check if your child is eligible for free school meals and to sign up if you are, go to www3.hants.gov.uk/caterers/hc3s-freeschoolmeals and click on ‘I would like to check for free school meal eligibility’.
 You will be asked to input your national insurance number and date of birth.
 This is an easy online service that will give you a quick answer to see if your child is eligible.

-The information below outlines how Pupil Premium is being spent in the academic year 2017/2087.
-Details regarding its impact will be recorded at the end of the academic year.
+The information below outlines how Pupil Premium is being spent in the financial year 2018/2019.
+Details regarding its impact will be recorded in October 2019.